CavHack/lila/README.md

 # lila
 Stochastic Context-Hybrid NLP  for Video Compression using h264 codec standards.
-Work inspired by David Mumford's 'Image Grammar'
+Work inspired by David Mumford's 'Image Grammar'.
+In addition, we will explore post-quantum cryptographic primitives based on the word conjugacy problem of artin braid groups in a lattice.
+Ideally, we want to survey concatenated and swarm parallel computational optimization in distributed error-correcting topological automata.
+We are interested in OKA and Stein Manifolds.